Skip to main content

 How Does Growth Hormone Influence Body Composition?

-Growth hormone’s effect on is a two-part process.
+Growth hormone’s effect on body composition is a two-part process.
 On one hand, it stimulates the breakdown of triglycerides in fat cells, releasing fatty acids into the bloodstream to be used for energy.
 This action specifically targets adipose tissue.
 On the other hand, GH promotes the uptake and synthesis of amino acids into protein in muscle cells.

 This anabolic, or building, effect helps to maintain or increase lean body mass.
 The net result of these two actions is a measurable shift in the ratio of fat mass to lean mass, leading to a healthier and more functional physique.